adonisjs/v6-docs/content/docs/auth/custom_auth_guards.md

 npm i jsonwebtoken @types/jsonwebtoken
 ```

-Also, we will have to use a **secret key** to sign a token, so let's update the `constructor` method and accept the secret key as an option.
+Also, we will have to use a **secret key** to sign a token, so let's update the `constructor` method and accept the secret key as an option via the config object.

 ```ts
 // insert-start